palladionIT/threshold_bls/README.md

 ## Security Audit

-An [official security audit](https://github.com/poanetwork/wiki/wiki/Threshold-Crypto-Audit) has been completed on `threshold_crypto` by [Jean-Philippe Aumasson](https://aumasson.jp/).
+An [official security audit](https://github.com/poanetwork/wiki/wiki/Threshold-Crypto-Audit) has been completed on the original `threshold_crypto` by [Jean-Philippe Aumasson](https://aumasson.jp/).
 No exploitable security issues were found, and potential improvements have been addressed.
 Outdated dependencies mentioned in the audit were updated in commit [54026f5](https://github.com/poanetwork/threshold_crypto/commit/54026f5fe7e0b5a52e446ac01a50469da1f15a71).

 ## Usage